Examining Excellence on the Anniversary of Charles and Ray Eames Posted June 20, 2017 by Marlow Hoffman

 Charles and Ray Eames created an impressive amount of work during their decades-long partnership, much of it impacting how we experience and observe the world around us today.

-The couple “changed the way the 20th century sat down” (The Washington Post, 1978); they created what critics still consider one of the most famous short films ever made; and, they curated the first interactive exhibition of its kind–a show so influential that 60 years later, it remains on view in Boston and New York.
+The couple “changed the way the 20th century sat down” (The Washington Post, 1978); they created what critics still consider one of the most famous short films ever made; and, they curated the first interactive exhibition of its kind–a show so influential that 60 years later, it remains on view in Boston, New York, and, starting in October 2017, Dearborn, Michigan.
 Yet, these works only scratch the surface of Charles and Ray’s oeuvre.

 How did the Eameses do it?
 How did they achieve such excellence?
 When Charles was lauded a genius, he replied, “Genius?
 Nothing.
 We just worked harder.”
 Likewise, if someone asked the duo the secret to their success, they’d reveal the “the trick,” but the trick always turned out to be creating study after study after study and model after model after model.
 In short, the trick was extraordinary commitment and unwavering dedication.